-Students graduating from the Doctor of Philosophy program will be able to do the following:
+Students graduating from the Doctor of Philosophy, Theological Studies program will be able to do the following:

-- 1. Master a discernible field of study within their chosen theological discipline - 2.
-Understand and demonstrate research methodologies and procedures appropriate to their chosen field of study - 3.
-Demonstrate theological inquiry and hermeneutical expertise through writing and teaching within their chosen field of study - 4.
-Exercise the liberty to develop and defend a research dissertation.
+- Master a discernible field of study in the area of theological studies. - 2.
+Demonstrate advanced skill in scholarly research and evaluation. - 3.
+Demonstrate advanced skill in writing and theological instruction. - 4.
+Exercise the liberty to develop and defend a research dissertation in theological studies.